Joint Modeling for Geometry and Functionality of Cerebral Cortical Surface Images: Parameter Estimation

-The regression coefficients $\{\zeta_{jk}\}$ are estimated by minimizing the $L^1$ regularized least squared distance:
+The regression coefficients $\{\zeta_{jk}: k < j\}$ for each $j$ are estimated by minimizing the $L^1$ regularized least squared distance:

-where $\lambda_j$ is the penalty parameter.
+where $\lambda_j$ is a penalty parameter.
 Values of $\{\lambda_j\}$ can be determined using cross validation.
 An alternative method of choosing $\{\lambda_j \}$ is to define a vector $\boldsymbol{\tau} = (\tau_1, \dots, \tau_p)$, where $\tau_j$ is the number of non-zero coefficients allowed in the $j$th regression, and to select $\lambda_j$ so that $\#\{k: \zeta_{jk}\ne 0 \} = \tau_j$.
-The latter is especially suitable for our application, as the number of nonzero elements in the $j$th regressions can be approximated by the desired number of non-zero elements in the $j$th row of the structured covariance matrix \eqref{eq: Sigma_gamma_tilde}, and the latter can be computed given values of $K^G$, $K^F$, $T$, and $j$.
+The latter is especially suitable for the application of interest, as the number of nonzero elements in the $j$th regressions can be approximated by the desired number of non-zero elements in the $j$th row of the structured covariance matrix \eqref{eq: Sigma_gamma_tilde}, and the latter can be computed given values of $K^G$, $K^F$, $T$, and $j$.

 Elements in the diagonal matrix $\mathbf{D}$ are estimated by